Farage: The Man Who Made Brexit, Channel 4, January 31st 2020

 A young man is led into a Mississippi court and sentenced to life for the savage murder of the woman he loved.
 In prison, his story slowly unravels as his own past is unmasked.
 This is the story of a crime of passion and prejudice told by a man tortured by his own actions.
 A morality tale of modern America.

-The first episode in an ambitious, cinematic series of three, single documentaries I've just finished cutting for BBC3, each one examining a different Hate Crime case in America.
+The first episode in an ambitious, cinematic series of three, single documentaries, each one examining a high profile Hate Crime case in America.
 The first film, 'Double Lives', premiered at Sheffield Doc Fest.
 Dir Ben Steele

 NOMINATED FOR A GRIERSON AWARD FOR BEST DOCUMENTARY SERIES